A Batyrev type classification of $Q$--factorial projective toric varieties: The Batyrev classification revised

 with $q'_{r,s+1},\ldots, q'_{r,n+r}$ either strictly positive or strictly negative integer entries, depending on the sign of $(0,\ldots,0,\pm 1)$.
 The proof then ends up, after a possible change of sign of the bottom $r$-th row, by summing up suitable multiples of this latter row to the upper ones and by reordering the last $n+r-s$ columns to finally get a $\REF$ matrix. \end{proof}

-\begin{remark} The previous Corollary \ref{cor:intbord+reg} would give an alternative proof of the Batyrev's Theorem \ref{thm:Batyrev} if we were able to prove that \emph{a non--singular chamber is a bordering chamber}.
-Moreover Theorem \ref{thm:intbord-pc} would give a generalization of this Batyrev's result to the singular setup.
+\begin{remark} The previous Corollary \ref{cor:intbord+reg} would give an alternative proof of Ba\-ty\-rev's result \cite[Prop.~3.2]{Batyrev91} if it would be possible proving that \emph{a non--singular chamber is a bordering chamber}.
+Moreover Theorem \ref{thm:intbord-pc} would give a generalization of this Batyrev's result to a singular setup.
 Actually this is the case for Picard number $r\leq2$.
 In fact for $r=1$ every chamber is maxbord.
-For $r=2$, let us recall that the smoothness hypothesis allows one to reduce the weight matrix $Q$ and the chamber $\g$ as in (\ref{Q1-finale}), then implying that a non--singular chamber $\g$ is maxbord, hence bordering.
-For $r=3$, in \cite{RT2} we prove that a non--singular chamber is bordering by assuming the existence of a nef primitive collection, hence assuming Theorem~\ref{thm:Batyrev}: this fact gives strong geometric consequences on smooth projective toric varieties of rank $r\leq 3$.
-Unfortunately for $r\geq 5$ non--singular chambers which are no bordering may exist: in fact, recalling Remark \ref{rem:bordering->nef}(2), in \cite{FS} Fujino and Sato exhibited examples of smooth projective toric varieties with $r\geq 5$ whose non-trivial nef divisors are big.
-It remains to understand the case $r=4$.
-Our argument proving the case $r=3$ depends on the fact that the Gale dual cone $\gkz$ is a strongly convex 3--\emph{dimensional} cone.
-Generalizing our argument to $r = 4$ seems to be more difficult to control, but we could not find any counterexample to the following \end{remark}
+For $r=2$, a non--singular chamber $\g$ is maxbord, hence bordering.
+For $r=3$, in \cite{RT2} we prove that a non--singular chamber is bordering by assuming the existence of a nef primitive collection, hence assuming \cite[Prop.~3.2]{Batyrev91}: this fact gives strong geometric consequences on smooth projective toric varieties of rank $r\leq 3$.
+Unfortunately for $r\geq 4$ non--singular chambers which are not bordering may exist: in fact, recalling Remark \ref{rem:bordering->nef}(2), in \cite{FS} Fujino and Sato exhibited examples of smooth projective toric varieties with $r\geq 5$ whose non-trivial nef divisors are big.
+We improved this result in \cite[\S~4.3, 4.4]{RT2} to the case of Picard number $r=4$.

-\begin{conjecture} Let $V$ be a reduced $n\times(n+r)$ $F$--matrix and $\g\in\mathcal{A}_{\Ga}(V)$ a non--singular chamber.
-If $r\leq 4$ then $\g$ is a bordering chamber.
-Equivalently this means that: every smooth projective toric variety of Picard number $r\leq 4$ admits non-trivial nef divisors which are not big divisors. \end{conjecture}

-For further comments, evidences and details, we refer the interested reader to the above mentioned \cite{RT2}.
+For further comments, evidences and details, we refer the interested reader to the above mentioned \cite{RT2}. \end{remark}